Kenton Dopson

 Scouting Report

-Kenton Dopson is a high-upside boundary cornerback with an ideal blend of size, length, and verified track speed.
-A former Miami commit who flipped to North Carolina and reclassified from 2027 to 2026, he possesses natural coverage instincts and significant ball production against elite competition in South Florida.
+Kenton Dopson is a high-upside, four-star cornerback prospect with an ideal blend of size and speed.
+A Miami native who flipped his commitment to North Carolina, he possesses natural coverage instincts and the physical tools to develop into a multi-year starter at the Power Four level.

 Physical Profile